Now Accepting New Patients ยท Same-Week Appointments

 Can a rotator cuff tear heal without surgery?

-Partial rotator cuff tears often improve significantly with non-surgical treatment including corticosteroid injection for pain relief, PRP therapy to stimulate healing, and structured physical therapy to strengthen the remaining rotator cuff and optimize biomechanics.
-Full-thickness tears in active patients typically benefit more from surgical repair, but even these can be managed non-surgically in older or less active individuals with acceptable outcomes.
+Partial rotator cuff tears often improve significantly with non-surgical treatment โ€” PRP therapy to stimulate healing, corticosteroid injection for pain relief, and structured physical therapy to strengthen the remaining cuff.
+Multiple studies show excellent functional outcomes with non-surgical management for partial tears and even some full-thickness tears in older or less active patients.
+Full-thickness tears in younger, active patients typically benefit more from surgical repair.

-How long do shoulder injections last?
+How long does a shoulder corticosteroid injection last?

 Medical Disclaimer: This content is for educational purposes only and does not constitute medical advice.
-Please consult with Dr. Qureshi for a personalized diagnosis and treatment plan.
 Dr. Imran Qureshi, D.O. | 23501 Cinco Ranch Blvd, Suite G205, Katy, TX 77494 | (281) 982-2144

 Ready to get relief?